wazo-platform/euc-plugins-js-sdk/documentation/docs/plugin-examples.md

 setTimeout(() => {
-  // You can now play this custom sound, or receive a message in WDA to hear this sound. app.playNewMessageSound();
+  // You can now play this custom sound, or receive a message in WDA to hear this sound.
+  // In a setTimeout to avoid chrome restriction about sound playing without user interaction: https://developer.chrome.com/blog/autoplay app.playNewMessageSound();
 }, 2000);
 ```